giovi321/ReMarkable-scripts/README.md

 The scripts work best if used all together.

+Make sure that you read all the comments in each and every file to set them up correctly.

 See the bottom of this file for instructions on how to demonize/run with cron.

 The scripts do the following: